 Because communications is often siloed from the rest of IT, many government agencies and Federal system integrators (FSIs) haven’t yet taken advantage of the range of services available from unified communications (UC) platforms beyond video conferencing.
 MeriTalk sat down with Meredith Krar, director of Federal systems integrators for Zoom, to discuss how UC capabilities can benefit agencies and FSIs and explore how FSIs can meet the requirements of the Department of Defense (DoD) Cybersecurity Maturity Model Certification (CMMC) 2.0.

-Meredith Krar: They’re close, but they still have a ways to go.
+Krar: They’re close, but they still have a ways to go.
 The pandemic forced remote work upon us, and for many agencies it was a Band-Aid – and understandably so.
-Fast-forward to today, and many agencies haven’t realized the full benefits of a UC platform like Zoom for Government.
-One big reason is because communications has historically been a siloed, on-premises capability.
+Fast forward to today, and many agencies haven’t realized the full benefits of a UC platform like Zoom for Government.
+One big reason is because communications have historically been siloed and on premises.
 Apart from a typical video conference, there was a fair amount of work necessary to transition from an on-prem solution where you have gear sitting in facilities.

 MeriTalk: What special considerations or requirements should agencies think about as they work to expand and improve communications capabilities for their employees and also for constituents or others using agency services?

-Meredith Krar: One thing I’d recommend is having a diverse redundant connection within your communications network architecture.
-When the internet first hit, many Federal agencies had a single connection, but if a fiber optic cable was cut, your internet when down.
-Agencies realized they should have at least two internet service providers.
-So that became a best practice.
+Krar: One thing I’d recommend is having a diverse redundant connection within your communications network architecture.
+When the internet first hit, many Federal agencies had a single connection, but if a fiber optic cable was cut, your internet went down.
+Agencies realized they should have at least two internet service providers so that became a best practice.
 The same thing has happened with cloud providers – every agency has more than one.

 Similarly, it doesn’t make sense to be 100 percent reliant on a single comms platform.
 If that platform has an outage – and you are dependent on that infrastructure for voice, video, collaboration, email, chat, and a range of other applications – you’re frozen.